ORIGIN STORY

 Sidra

-Typica and Bourbon cross that is vibrant and fruity.
+Either a Typica and Bourbon cross or an Ethiopia Landrace that's vibrant and fruity.

 Chiroso